districtr/districtr/docs/11suggestions/philosophy.md

 Since the time of punchcards, rapid development and the satisfaction of stakeholders has often been the first priority.
 Together with the privlege of the time to review districr's codebase, I make suggestions with the following guidelines.
-It is my hope that the promotion of clearer code will make development and debugging easier as MGGG scales with successive generations of bright developers, who will undoubtedly share the same dedication to democracy as those before them and which imbues every line of code.
+Promoting clearer code will make development and debugging easier as MGGG scales.
+The docs are these suggests were written for with successive generations of bright developers in mind.
+May they share the same dedication to democracy, imbued in every line of code, as those before them.

-## Documentation!
+### Documentation!

 The foundation of readable code is proper commenting and documentation.
-It is a chore to write out arguments and their types, return types, including null returns and the function of every instance and internal method and function.
-However, the time spent writing this out is an investment in avoiding repeated code, repeated questions, and repeated tracing of the code.
+It is a chore to write out arguments and their types, return types (including null returns), and the function of every instance and internal method and function.
+However, the time spent writing this out is an investment in avoiding repeated code, repeated questions, and repeated tracing of code.

 Since code is read more often than it is written, I'm partial to over-commenting and writing lines out rather than compact code and anonymous functions.

-## Structures by the Handful
+### Structures by the Handful

 Just as a number contains only between 7-10 numbers, functions whose scope only covers a handful of 7-10 easy to understand tasks.
 Anything